technologiestiftung/odis-website/README.md

 ### Adding posts for "Veranstaltungen"
 All posts for section "Aktuelles" should be stored in `/_posts/veranstaltungen`.
 To add a new post simple create a new markdown file (`.md`) in this folder.

-Specify the site `title` and `category` in the front matter section.
-The `categoy` needs to be set to `projekte`.
+Specify the site `title`, `metaDescription` and `category` in the front matter section.
+The `categoy` needs to be set to `veranstaltungen`.
 In adition to that we can add also need to specify a short `description` that will be shown in the "Veranstaltungen" overview page.
 The fields `time`, `web`, `veranstalter`, `mail` and `adresse` are optional and appear in the summary section of the page.

 ```
 ---
 layout: event
 title:  "Testveranstaltung 2019"
+metaDescription: Lorem ipsum...
 description: Lorem ipsum dolor sit amet...
 categories: veranstaltungen
 time: 12:15 Uhr